What Is Capacity Management – Guide & Best Practices (2026)

 • Service Availability: Monitors the availability of IT services, ensuring that capacity issues do not cause downtime or service interruptions.
 This KPI is essential for maintaining high service levels and user satisfaction.

-Integrating capacity management with other IT services, such as incident management, change management, and business continuity planning, ensures that capacity considerations are embedded in the lifecycle of IT services.
-This ensures that overall service delivery is stable and effective, and increases operational efficiency.
-It also enables proactive identification of capacity-related issues and ensures that capacity management is aligned with the organization’s strategic goals.
+Absolutely.
+Integrating capacity planning with other IT services, such as incident management, change management, and business continuity planning, ensures that capacity considerations are embedded in the lifecycle of IT services.

 FAQ